Chincoteague pony

-Although popularly known as Chincoteague ponies, the feral ponies live on Assateague Island.
-The entire island is owned by the federal government and is split by a fence at the Maryland/Virginia state line, with a herd of around 150 ponies living on the Virginia side of the fence, and 80 on the Maryland side.
-The herds live on land managed by two different federal agencies with very different management strategies.
-Ponies from the Maryland herd, referred to in the literature of the National Park Service as Assateague horses, live within Assateague Island National Seashore.
-They are generally treated as wild animals, given no more or less assistance than other species on the island, other than to be treated with contraceptives to prevent overpopulation.
-Conversely, the Virginia herd, referred to as Chincoteague ponies, lives within the Chincoteague National Wildlife Refuge but is owned by the Chincoteague Volunteer Fire Company.
-The Virginia ponies are treated to twice yearly veterinary inspections, which prepare them for life among the general equine population if they are sold at auction.
-While only around 300 ponies live on Assateague Island, around 1,000 more live off-island, having been purchased or bred by private breeders.
+The Chincoteague pony, also known as the Assateague horse, is an American feral herd on Assateague Island of Virginia and Maryland.
+The breed was made famous by the Misty of Chincoteague novels, written by Marguerite Henry, and first published in 1947.
+Although popularly known as Chincoteague ponies, the feral ponies live on Assateague Island which is owned by the US government and is split by a fence at the Maryland–Virginia state line.
+A herd of around 150 ponies are maintained on the Virginia side of the fence, and 80 on the Maryland side.

+The two herds are managed by separate agencies.
+The Maryland herd (referred to in the literature of the National Park Service as Assateague horses) live within Assateague Island National Seashore.
+They are generally treated as wild animals, given no more or less assistance than any other species on the island, other than contraceptive treatments to curb overpopulation.
+Conversely, the Virginia herd (referred to as Chincoteague ponies) live within the Chincoteague National Wildlife Refuge and are owned by the Chincoteague Volunteer Fire Company.
+The Virginia ponies are treated to twice-yearly veterinary inspections, which prepare them for life among the domestic equine population if they are sold at auction.
+While only around 300 feral ponies live on Assateague Island, around 1,000 more live off-island, having been purchased or bred by private owners.

-The Chincoteague Pony was added to the Code of Virginia § 1-510 (Official emblems and designations) as the designated pony of Virginia by the General Assembly of the Commonweath of Virginia in February 2023.
+In 2023, the Code of Virginia § 1-510 was amended to name the Chincoteague Pony breed as the designated pony of Virginia by the General Assembly of the Commonwealth of Virginia.